-Kathryn Khamsi is a partner in our Paris office.
-Kathryn acts for States and corporate clients in all types of disputes.
+Kathryn, a partner in the Paris office, acts for corporate clients and States in all types of disputes.
 She is particularly sought after in high value disputes that raise complex issues of fact and law.

 Clients have commended Kathryn’s “grasp of the technical detail, and her ability to identify and articulate game changing arguments”.
-She is recommended by Who’s Who Legal as a leader in the Energy field, as well as by Legal 500 (EMEA).
-Kathryn regularly lectures on energy sector arbitration at Sciences Po law school in Paris, and has published extensively on questions of international arbitration and public international law.
+She is recommended by Chambers, Who’s Who Legal, and The Legal 500.

-Prior to her career in international arbitration, Kathryn was a Legal Advisor to the Prime Minister of East Timor (Timor-Leste), based in Dili East Timor, coordinating East Timor’s negotiations with Australia over maritime boundaries and the drafting of a new regime for petroleum investments.
-Kathryn has also worked with the International Development Law Organization in Kabul, Afghanistan, and with Columbia Law School and The Carter Center in connection with the Democratic Republic of Congo’s review of mining investment contracts.
+Prior to entering private practice, Kathryn was a Legal Advisor to the Prime Minister of East Timor (Timor-Leste), based in East Timor, coordinating East Timor’s negotiations with Australia over maritime boundaries and the drafting of a new regime for petroleum investments.
+Kathryn has also worked with the International Development Law Organization in Kabul, Afghanistan, and with Columbia Law School and the Carter Center in the Democratic Republic of Congo.

-Kathryn is admitted in Paris, New York and Ontario.
-She holds an A.B from Harvard, LL.B and BCL degrees from McGill, and an LL.M from Columbia.
-Kathryn speaks English and French.
+Kathryn, who speaks English and French, is admitted in Paris, New York, and Ontario.
+She holds an A.B from Harvard, LLB and BCL degrees from McGill, and an LLM from Columbia (where she was a James Kent Scholar).